Meet the PianoArts Education Team

 Chamber Music with Piano and Vocal/Piano Performance

-In-school coaching sessions by teaching artists and PianoArts fellows culminate in the school’s participation in Wisconsin School Music Solo and Ensemble Auditions, a chamber music meet-up that brings together urban and suburban schools, spring recitals, performances for elementary students, and in venues throughout
+In-school coaching sessions by teaching artists and PianoArts fellows culminate in the school’s participation in Wisconsin School Music Solo and Ensemble Auditions, a chamber music meet-up that brings together urban and suburban schools, spring recitals, performances for elementary students, and in community centers throughout metro Milwaukee.

 Especially for Pianists